 Arrival & Departure

 We meet in the early afternoon in Brussels, allowing you to arrive that morning or on a prior day as you wish.
-Getting to the Hotel Welcome in Brussels from the airport or train station is easy and we will provide complete information in your Pre-Departure Packet.
+Getting to our meeting place at the hotel in Brussels from the airport or train station is easy and we will provide complete information in your Pre-Departure Packet.